kupl/NPEX_Artifacts/README.md

 ```
 python3.8 ../scripts/run.py run
 ```
+The results of NPEX are stored as `result.json` for each bug directory (e.g., `Workspace/benchmarks/Ours/aries-jpa_7712046/result.json').
 This procedures contains all steps of NPEX's patch generation:
 (1) fault-localization, (2) patch enumeration, (3) specification inference, and (4) patch validation.
 We combine all steps to single script for conveniently reproducing results.